Car Test Centre, Scotland

 How many tests are taken at Glasgow (Baillieston) each year?

-How do I book a driving test at Glasgow (Baillieston)?
+How do I book a test at Glasgow (Baillieston) and what do I need?

 How long is the wait for a driving test at Glasgow (Baillieston)?

-The estimated wait at Glasgow (Baillieston) is around 10 weeks (moderate demand).
-That figure is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 17.6K lifetime tests.
-Wait times peak in June and July and ease in November and December.
+The estimated wait at Glasgow (Baillieston) is about 12 to 16 weeks (high demand).
+That range is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 113.7K lifetime tests, so treat it as an estimate rather than a live figure.
+Across the UK, waits peak in June and July and ease in November and December.
 For live availability, check the official DVSA booking service.

 Source